Study abroad at Shanghai University – China Program

 - Applying to study abroad at Shanghai University is easy and quick.
 You only have to fill out and submit the online application form below with a few attachments.

 - If you wish, you can also apply for two semesters right away.
 You can study for two semesters at either Shanghai University or combine any two destinations, as long as the semesters don’t overlap.
-When you apply for two semesters, you get a 100 EUR / 120 USD discount on the tuition fee of the second semester.
+When you apply for two semesters, you get a 100 EUR / 120 USD discount on the tuition fee for the second semester.

 - You’ll get a confirmation of your study placement already within 1 week.
-After this you can already start planning your study abroad semester.
+After this, you can already start planning your study abroad semester.

 - You’ll also get to download a comprehensive Asia Exchange Guide for your destination.
 This Guide contains lots of useful information and helpful tips for your study abroad semester.

 You can find detailed application instructions below, including information about fees and cancellation.
 Below you can also find a link to the application form.
-Please read the instructions carefully before you
+Please read the instructions carefully before you apply.

 Who can apply?